MiranKm/Recoded-2017-Final-Project/README.md

 - Clean UI is required.
 - The app will be submitted using GitHub.
 - You can use any external library you want.

+## Important
+- the deadline is Wednesday Nov 22
+- fork this repo to your github account, clone it (download it) and once you finsih push (upload) your project and send me a pull request.